September 2nd, 2019

 Our ongoing mitigation of HAL’s rates liability has led to refunds totalling around £35m over five years, and savings against budget up to 2017 estimated to total around £26m.
 HAL now have something else, just as valuable: a clear, focused and accurate budget and forecast of rates liability – something they didn’t have prior to our appointment.

-If you’re in the Airport or Aviation business and you’d like more information, or if you’d like to talk about reducing your business rates burden, email one of our high-flying specialists Roger Littlewood or Simon Butler.
+If you’re in the Airport or Aviation business and you’d like more information, or if you’d like to talk about reducing your business rates burden, email our high-flying specialist Simon Butler.